Community Garden near

 If you are a restaurant interested in partnership, please contact us at [email protected].

-Also, we have a dedicated group of gardeners who grow fresh fruits and vegetables on the church grounds to help supplement the Food Pantry.
+We have a dedicated group of gardeners who grow fresh fruits and vegetables on the church grounds to help supplement our ongoing programs.
 If you are interested in volunteering in the Community Garden, let the church office know.

 Updated within the last month